221009507/Wil-Portfolio-T4/mock_interview.md

 ## Reflection (STAR)

 **Situation:**
-As part of the Term 4 Work Readiness program, I participated in a mock interview exercise designed to simulate a real-life job interview experience.
+As part of the Term 4 Work Readiness program, I participated in a mock interview exercise designed to simulate a real life job interview experience.
 The purpose of this activity was to apply what I had learned from the Interview Skills module including interview etiquette, tone, and confidence.

 **Task:**
 My goal was to demonstrate professional behavior, communication skills, and interview readiness.
 I needed to prepare responses using the STAR method, present myself confidently, and show I could handle typical interview questions under pressure.